 1970s Florentine Droplet Chandelier

-Materials: Chromed metal, crystal glass.
+Materials: Chromed metal rods, tubes & globe.
+5 crystal clear glass globe lampshades.
 Some metal parts.
-Bakelite sockets.
+Bakelite E14 sockets.

 Height: 71 cm / 27.95”